 However, this tutorial will only treat Excel VBA i.e. Programming Excel application with VBA.

 VBA is an event-driven object-based programming language.
 Event-driven programming refers to the creation of a program that is designed to run when the user generates a stimulus.
 For example, a keystroke on your keyboard or a mouse click may trigger specific pieces of a program to execute i.e. some codes are executed in response to some event taking place,” nothing happens until something happens”.

-The codes written in VBA are called macros.
+You write Macros in VBA.
 These codes are used to pass instructions to and also control the way Excel application behaves.

 VBA is very simple and easy to learn, which means you do not necessarily need to have a programming background or experience to understand or start using VBA.

-Also, if you are not familiar with the Object model of Excel, DO NOT PANIC as this Tutorial will treat all those, and with examples, in detail, later in the chapters.
+Also, if you are not familiar with the Object model of Excel, DO NOT PANIC.
+This tutorial will treat all those, and with examples, in detail, later in the chapters.